ariellamorris2-cmd/AI4EOPractical4.2/README.md

 ## About The Project

 This project explores the application of **Unsupervised Learning** to categorise satellite data.
 The core objective is to differentiate between **Sea Ice** and **Leads** (open water fractures in sea ice) using two distinct methods:
-1. **Unit 1:** Structural setup and initial data exploration.
-2. **Unit 2:** Implementation of K-Means and Gaussian Mixture Models (GMM) to classify Sentinel-3 altimetry echoes.
+1. **Unit 2:** Implementation of K-Means and Gaussian Mixture Models (GMM) to classify Sentinel-3 altimetry echoes.

 The Week 4 assignment for this module is to use these unsupervised learning methods for altimetry classification and, crucially, distinguishing between leads and sea ice in Sentinel-3 datasets.
 We will be focusing on Unit 2.
 This notebook has been annotated for your guidance.